akouz/HBus/HBus_MOSFET4/White_LED_strip/README.md

  # White LED strip

 This sketch combines functions of light sensor and movement detector:
-  * In the evening it set LED strip on for 4 hours at half brightness
+  * In the evening it set LED strip on for 4 hours at half brightness.
+PWM frequency 125 Hz.
   * If a movement detected while it is dark then LED strip is set to full brightness for 1 min; it is retriggered by every detected movement

 Apart from "visual" functions, sketch sends the following report to HBus: